therealechan/ubuntu-handy-build/README.md

                                               //
 ```

-Run your Rails Application with Passenger + Nginx + MySQL
+Run your Rails Application with Passenger + Nginx + MySQL or PostgreSQL

 ## Usage